mastro35/thepythoncorner/_posts/2016-11-22-iterators-generators-python.md

         print(fibonacci_number)
 ```

 Now, if you can, take some time to debug the generator code above and look at how the values are generated and returned.
-You will find out that the values are generated in a lazy way, just when they need to be generated and then they are returned by the yield statement as it’s hit.
+You will find out that the values are generated in a lazy way, just when they need to be generated and then they are returned by the yield statement as it's hit.
 Hence, the line after the yield is executed just when it needs to be executed when the next value is requested.

 About debugging the code I have to say that one of the best tool to write and debug Python code I know is from Microsoft and it's Visual Studio Code.
 It's really good and available for Windows, macOS and Linux for free.
 Playing with iterable objects